Travelling New Zealand In 2019: Everything You Need To Know

 If you don’t fancy throwing yourself out of a plane or off a bridge, here’s something a little different that’ll get your heart pumping.
 Hold on tight as you zoom at high speed across the water’s surface, getting lost in rivers and canyons on a jet boating adventure!

 Kayaking offers a slightly gentler way to take in the epic scenery of New Zealand as you explore from a new perspective – from the water’s surface.
 Land in small bays and look down into crystal clear waters, all while strengthening those arm muscles.

 Bizarre, but a must-do!
 Who doesn’t want to dive into a giant inflatable ball and roll down a massive hill?
 It might sound scary but it’s sure to leave you with a smile planted firmly on your face!

 As most areas of natural scenic beauty come with a short walk to get there, (anything from five minutes to a few hours) you’ll be sure to get your step count up on your New Zealand tour.

 Where: Pretty much everywhere!

-Although New Zealand is an adventure paradise, its history is rooted deep in the Māori culture where ancient customs and traditions still thrive today.
-A few local words and some background knowledge go a long way, especially in New Zealand, so be sure to get involved!
+Although New Zealand is an adventure paradise, its history is rooted deep in the Māori culture.
+As a result, ancient customs and traditions still thrive today.
+So why not learn a few local words and some background knowledge.

 Kia ora! – Hello